 As is the case for many people, it took me some time to discover my dream profession.
-Though I had always enjoyed the sciences in high school, I didn’t know which direction to turn or career to pursue.
-When a friend prompted me to attend nursing school, I decided to give it a go.
-I haven’t looked back since!
-Graduating with my Diploma in Nursing and finishing my Bachelor’s degree, I started my professional career in the ICU, and even served a stint as a Flight Nurse.
-Though this was excellent experience for developing my nursing skills, I slowly felt myself growing complacent — I was ready for a new challenge!
+Though I had always enjoyed science in high school, I didn’t know exactly which career to pursue.
+When a friend prompted me to attend nursing school, I decided to give it a go — and I haven’t looked back since!

 Based on my education and experience, a career in nurse anesthesia seemed like a logical next step to take.
 I especially liked the scientific aspects and excitement that this path promised.
 Now, having advanced in my role as a CRNA, I can’t imagine doing anything else — I’m passionate about this vocation!
 The day I discovered the difference I could make in someone’s life, I knew I had found the right profession for me.